 Contemporary western societies are characterized by cultural plurality: different social communities have different values and lifestyles.
 Over the past two decades this diversity has become a growing source of concern about how to reconcile the demands of plurality and identity, in order to safeguard social and cultural cohesion.
 The course considers a number of normative dilemmas that arise from the current co-existence of a diversity of cultural traditions.
-Discussions are about western values, Asian values and Islam; universalism and relativism; modernity, secularism and the role of religion; human rights; globalisation; the politics of emotion.
+Discussions are about Western values, Asian values and Islam; universalism and relativism; modernity, secularism and the role of religion; human rights; globalisation; the culture of fear.

 - To learn to describe the current challenges arising from diverse cultural identities in a globalized world, and to understand the historical, intellectual and social genealogies of these challenges in western society.